 In the first nine months of the year, there was a significant increase in the city’s demand for office space.
 Another significant characteristic of Bangalore real estate buyers is that they usually focus on credit and take out home loans to purchase properties.

 Due to the small number of investors, the majority of buyers purchase homes or properties using bank loans.
-The idea that permission from any of the banking institutions signifies that the property has undergone proper research and is taken by the buyers as being free from dispute.
+The idea is that permission from any of the banking institutions signifies that the property has undergone proper research and is taken by the buyers as being free from dispute.

 The cash shortage created by the demonetization did not have the same impact on the Bangalore real estate market as on the shareholder markets since the Bangalore real estate industry depends heavily on credit financing from financial institutions.